Skip to main content

 Why we recommend Deel

-The structural wedge is country coverage breadth (150+ countries vs ~80 for Remote, ~85 for Oyster, ~70 for Velocity Global) plus product breadth — most competitors are EOR- and contractor-only, with HRIS, equity, and performance tooling either missing or shallow.
-For distributed-first startups and any company doing meaningful cross-border hiring, that consolidation argument is real.
-The honest tradeoff: Deel is the operator-default precisely because it's become the bureaucratic incumbent — pricing has firmed up, the sales motion is more enterprise-flavored than it was in 2022, and the platform now has more surface area than any one team typically uses.
+150+ countries vs ~80 for Remote, ~85 for Oyster, ~70 for Velocity Global.
+Most competitors are EOR- and contractor-only — HRIS, equity, and performance tooling are missing or shallow.
+The honest tradeoff: Deel is the operator-default precisely because it's become the bureaucratic incumbent — pricing has firmed up, the sales motion is more enterprise-flavored than 2022, and the platform now has more surface area than any one team typically uses.

 ProductWhat it doesPricing (published)When it's load-bearing